 Vice-President for Student Affairs Rev. Charles I. McCarragher, C.S.C., thinks the moratorium will be effective and the students will observe it.
 "I think this is a change of mind for Rossie.
-This Lyons Hall Senator Jon Sherry said of is the non-violent Rossie.
+This is the non-violent Rossie.
 He is beginning to use the same tactics as Martin Luther King," Fr.
 McCarragher said.